Fab4144/c/exercises/practice/hello-world/.docs/instructions.md

-# Instructions
+# Instructions for first development

 Test for development internal

 The classical introductory exercise.
-Just say "Hello, World!".
+Just say "Hello, my new World!".

 ["Hello, World!"](http://en.wikipedia.org/wiki/%22Hello,_world!%22_program) is
 the traditional first program for beginning programming in a new language